knative/docs/blog/steering/2020-11-ksc-elections.md

 You can read the current [Knative Steering Committee Election - 2020 Voters Guide](https://github.com/knative/community/blob/master/elections/2020/SC/README.md) for all the details.

-And remember if you have the right to vote, speak your mind and vote because every vote counts!
+And remember if you have the right to vote, then speak your mind by voting because every vote counts!